 Immediately Address the Negative Behavior

 One of the more common errors managers and business owners make when dealing with star employees who have bad attitudes is ignoring the negative behavior.
-Often, the thinking is that if it isn’t affecting performance, then why bother saying anything?
+Often, the thinking is that, if it isn’t affecting performance, why bother saying anything?
 The problem with this approach is that it emboldens the problem employee to believe he or she can do anything without fear of consequence as long as his or her productivity does not drop.